pxl-theme/pxl/README.md

 - Mobile-first responsive layout.
 - (Almost) every element has multiple designs to serve content in multiple ways.
 - Scalable and maintainable codebase written with several naming conventions and methodologies like OOCSS, BEVM in mind.
-	- Opinionated styles as an option.
+	- Opinionated styles as options.
 - No CSS frameworks used.
 	- Only homemade components.
 - Improved legibility with vertical rhythm and modular scale by default.